JeremyRand/namecoin.org/_posts/2018-03-06-p11-kit-negative-overrides.md

 Anyway, with my Bash script, I decided to apply a name constraint to `DST Root CA X3`, which is the root CA that Let's Encrypt uses.
 The name constraint I applied blacklists the `.org` TLD (obviously I can't use `.bit` for testing this, since no public CA's are known to have issued a certificate for a `.bit` domain).
 And... it works!
 The Bash script installed the local root CA as a trust anchor for p11-kit, installed the intermediate and cross-signed CA's as trust-neutral certificates for p11-kit, and installed a copy of the original `DST Root CA X3` certificate to the p11-kit blacklist.
 As a result, both Chromium and Firefox still work fine with Let's Encrypt for `.com` websites such as [Technoethical](https://tehnoetic.com/), but return an error for `.org` websites such as [Namecoin.org](https://www.namecoin.org/) -- exactly the behavior we want.

+I also made a modified version of my Bash script that installs the modified CA's into a standard NSS sqlite3 database (without p11-kit), and confirmed that this works with both Firefox and Chromium on GNU/Linux.
+So p11-kit probably won't be a hard dependency of this approach, meaning that this approach is likely to work for Firefox on all OS's, Chromium on all GNU/Linux distros, and anything else that uses NSS.

 This code needs a lot of cleanup before it's ready for release; among the ToDos are:

 * Port the certificate handling code to a Go program instead of OpenSSL's command line.